Define custom attributes in Azure Active Directory B2C

-You can create custom attributes in the Azure portal and use them in your sign-up policies, sign-up or sign-in policies, or profile editing policies.
+You can create custom attributes in the Azure portal and use them in your sign-up user flows, sign-up or sign-in user flows, or profile editing user flows.
 You can also read and write these attributes by using the Azure AD Graph API.
 Custom attributes in Azure AD B2C use Azure AD Graph API Directory Schema Extensions.

 Create a custom attribute

 - Sign in to the Azure portal as the global administrator of your Azure AD B2C tenant.

 Make sure you're using the directory that contains your Azure AD B2C tenant by switching to it in the top-right corner of the Azure portal.
 Select your subscription information, and then select Switch Directory.